 A funny thing happened on the way to Mary Potter Hospice today.
-I went to the mail box and there , among the usual bills and junk mail, was a pretty card with an illustration of irises on the front The back cover advised that it was part of the Hope Greeting Collection, made from rycled paper and gave the website www.habitat.org.
+I went to the mailbox and there , among the usual bills and junk mail, was a pretty card with an illustration of irises on the front The back cover advised that it was part of the Hope Greeting Collection, made from recycled paper and gave the website www.habitat.org.

 Inside was this sad plea, and because it was so sad, I will reproduce it exactly word for word as it was written :